Argentina · tool

 Choripán

-A simple yet delicious grilled chorizo sausage served in a crusty bread roll.
-Often dressed with chimichurri sauce, it's a popular street food snack.
+A simple yet delicious street food classic: a grilled chorizo sausage served in a crusty bread roll, often topped with chimichurri sauce.
+It's a staple at football games and *asados*.

 Dulce de Leche